 - Budget variance reports (planned versus actual results)

-- Equity waterfall models showing proceeds flow to preferred equity and common equity
+- Equity waterfall models showing proceeds flow to convertible preferred stock and common

-- Monthly performance tracking (inventory, customer counts, headcount changes including departures)
+- Monthly performance tracking (inventory, customer counts, headcount changes affected by the vesting schedule)

 Chart Components